khoinguyenpham/Analyze-a-vulnerable-system-for-a-small-business/README.md

 # 5. Document an incident with an incident handler's journal

-In this project, I can record information about the experiences you will have analyzing security incident scenarios through the course activities.
+In this project, I can record information about the experiences I will have analyzing security incident scenarios through the course activities.